Save time and money

 How does it work?

 The merge (or integration) between the two programs occurs when students select their CSE 4XX or their Technical Electives for the bachelor’s program.
-The courses that you choose to double count will apply toward the 30-hour master’s degree (in addition to applying toward the 120-hour bachelor’s degree).
+The courses that you chose to double count will apply toward the 30-hour master’s degree (in addition to applying toward the 120-hour bachelor’s degree).
 Once the bachelor’s degree is completed, students will need an additional 21 credit hours to earn the master’s degree.
 Click here for more information about program eligibility and admissions deadline and processes for this program: https://sites.google.com/asu.edu/cidse-4-1

 How to enroll in graduate courses once accepted